 Note: Have students record their data, analysis and conclusions in their GLOBE Science Logs.
-Teachers can share student investigations, conclusions and further questions with collaborating schools, such as the ones selected for comparison, through the GLOBE website.
+They can share their investigation, conclusions and further questions with another school (such as the ones selected for comparison) using GLOBEMail.

 Step 11.
 To further investigate how these factors influence seasonal patterns, have students repeat Steps 1-10 using precipitation and any other parameters they deem important in characterizing a season.